PADI Rebreather (CCR) Instructor Course

 Excel yourself as a PADI Pro and join the rebreather revolution….

 At Utila Dive Centre, we are the only PADI Career Dive Center in the Americas, to offer diver and Instructor level training on the PADI closed circuit rebreather programs.
 Get an edge on your professional career and specialize in teaching divers the PADI closed circuit rebreather program, and enhance your employment potential, excitement in teaching, and earnings.
-The PADI CCR Instructor course (recreational level) is available for all PADI Instructors who meet the following prerequisites:
+The PADI CCR Instructor course (recreational level) is available for all PADI Instructors who meet the following prerequisites, which we can also help arrange:

 - Be a renewed PADI Open Water Scuba Instructor (or a PADI Instructor with a higher rating).

-- Be a PADI Deep Diver Specialty Instructor
+- Certified as a PADI Deep Diver Specialty Instructor

 - Be certified as a PADI Advanced Rebreather Diver on the specific Type R rebreather for which the candidate is qualifying, or have a qualifying certification from another training organization.
 Instructors meeting this requirement with a qualifying certification from other training organizations must review the PADI Rebreather Diver and Advanced Rebreather Diver Manual and complete the Knowledge Reviews prior to the Rebreather Instructor Training course.